A man with a gun is arrested in a park near the US Capitol

 WASHINGTON (AP) — A man with a gun was arrested in a park near the U.S. Capitol on Tuesday, police said.

-The man was in a park outside Senate office buildings and across from Washington’s Union Station when he was arrested, the U.S. Capitol Police said in a statement posted online.
+The man was in the park outside Senate office buildings and across from Washington’s Union Station when he was arrested, the U.S. Capitol Police said in a statement posted online.

+Roads in the area were closed for about two hours as officers searched the area and the man's belongings.

-Openly carrying firearms in public is prohibited in Washington and on U.S. Capitol grounds.
+Carrying firearms in public is prohibited in Washington as well as on U.S. Capitol grounds.

 Editors' Picks